dharmaraj257/Jenkins-cicd-pipeline/README.md

 &nbsp;2.
 Pushes

 8. In Jenkins first save pipeline.
-Go to repository section.
+Go to the repository section.
 Create a text file to its working or not.
-9. Automatically build will be start that it’s working.
+9. Automatically built will start to work.

 Step 4: Install server Apache and nginx.